Building Clinical Expertise in EKG Analysis

 Study EKG patterns and cardiac structural abnormalities for Internal Medicine

-Identify conditions caused by malfunctions in the heart’s electrical system from medication and drug use such as amphetamines, OTC cold and allergy meds, beta blockers, and cocaine.
+Recognize conditions caused by disruptions in the heart's electrical system due to factors like medication, drug use (including amphetamines, over-the-counter cold and allergy medications, beta blockers, and cocaine).

-Learn EKG Conduction Abnormalities for Internal Medicine Boards
+Study EKG Conduction Disorders for Internal Medicine Boards

 Classification of supraventricular tachycardia